 While the law may entitle you to hold the at-fault party responsible for their negligence, it may also limit the time you have to do so.

-New York statute of limitations, Civil Law (CVP) §214, generally gives victims three years to file a personal injury lawsuit.
+The New York statute of limitations, CPLR § 214, generally gives victims three years to file a personal injury lawsuit.
 Some circumstances could alter this deadline.
-For example, if the bus that caused your accident was operated by a municipality or a government agency, you may have only 90 days to file a notice of claim, per New York General Municipal (GMU) §50-E.
+For example, if the bus that caused your accident was operated by a municipality or a government agency, you may have only 90 days to file a notice of claim, per GMU § 50-E.

-A failure to take legal action by the deadlines that pertain to your case could result in your lawsuit being dismissed.
-A New York personal injury law firm can explain what specific deadlines pertain to your case.
+Failure to take legal action by such deadlines could result in your lawsuit being dismissed.
+A bus accident lawyer from Morelli Law Firm can explain what specific deadlines pertain to your case.

-For personal injury claims, you’re looking at both attorney fees and legal costs.
-Fees are the wages paid to an attorney for their work while legal costs are the expenses incurred to move your case forward, such as court filing fees, hiring expert witnesses, and deposition expenses.
+For personal injury claims, you will need to pay both attorney’s fees and legal costs.
+Fees are the wages paid to an attorney for their work.
+Legal costs are the expenses incurred to move your case forward, such as court filing fees, hiring expert witnesses, and deposition expenses.

 If you were hurt in a bus accident in New York, Morelli Law Firm may be able to help you.
 We fight for compensation on behalf of our clients in insurance claims and personal injury lawsuits.
 Our service areas include New York City, Long Island, and New York State up to Albany.

-For a free consultation on your case with a member of our team, call us today.
-We can discuss your accident, your legal options, and if you may be able to sue a bus driver or another liable party for your damages.
+For a free consultation on your case with a member of our team, call us today at (212) 751-9800.
+We can discuss your accident, your legal options, and if you can sue a bus driver or another liable party for your damages.